THE HORROR IS DRIVING HIM CRAZY.

 Classical music for the right, uncomfortable mood

 I’ve been to the hotel where King began writing the book.
 It doesn’t quite look like the Overlook, but it has similarities.
 As you stand in front of it, facing the beautiful Rockies, you can’t help but think of the indelible images Kubrick and King both had part in creating.
-Even if they did hate working together.
+Even if they disagreed on how the movie turned out.

 The Shining 1980-U.S. 142 min.
 Color.
 Produced and directed by Stanley Kubrick.
 Screenplay: Stanley Kubrick, Diane Johnson.
 Novel: Stephen King.
 Cinematography: John Alcott.
 Production Design: Roy Walker.
 Cast: Jack Nicholson (Jack Torrance), Shelley Duvall (Wendy Torrance), Danny Lloyd (Danny Torrance), Scatman Crothers, Barry Nelson, Joe Turkel.